UML Definition

 The Unified Modeling Language (UML) is a modeling language for software applications.
 It is designed to provide a standard way for visualizing the design of a software system.

-With the unified modeling language you can create a very useful visual representation of application software.
+With the unified modeling language, you can create a beneficial visual representation of application software.

 Introducing: What does UML stand for?

-The Unified Modeling Language™ (UML®) helps to specify, visualize, and document the models of software applications and information systems, including structure and design, in such a way that it meets all of the stakeholder requirements.
+The Unified Modeling Language™ (UML®) helps specify, visualize, and document the models of software applications and information systems, including structure and design so that it meets all of the stakeholder requirements.

-UML is built on fundamental OO concepts including class and operation.
-UML is a natural fit for object-oriented languages and environments such as C++, Java, and C#.
+UML is built on fundamental OO concepts, including class and operation.
+UML naturally fits object-oriented languages and environments like C++, Java, and C#.
 You can also use it to model non-OO software applications.
-UML Profiles help to model Transactional, Real-time plus Fault Tolerant systems in a very natural way.
+UML Profiles help to model Transactional, Real-time, plus Fault Tolerant systems in a very natural way.

 UML Use Case Diagram